wifiphisher/wifiphisher/README.md

 Automatically pick the right interfaces.
 Target the Wi-Fi with ESSID "CONFERENCE_WIFI" and perform the "Plugin Update" scenario.
 The Evil Twin will be password-protected with PSK "s3cr3tp4ssw0rd".

 Useful against networks with disclosed PSKs (e.g. in conferences).
-The "Plugin Update" scenario provides an easy way for getting the victims to download malicious executables (e.g. malwares containing a reverse shell payload).
+The <a href="https://wifiphisher.org/ps/plugin_update/">"Plugin Update"</a> scenario provides an easy way for getting the victims to download malicious executables (e.g. malwares containing a reverse shell payload).

 ***